caproto/caproto/doc/source/iocs.rst

    sleeping.
 The function ``time.sleep``, on the other hand, would cause noticeable delays and problems.

-   This is a fundamenatal consideration in concurrent programming generally, not specific to caproto.
+   This is a fundamental consideration in concurrent programming generally, not specific to caproto.
 See for example
    `this StackOverflow post <https://stackoverflow.com/questions/46207991/what-does-yield-from-asyncio-sleepdelay-do>`_ for more information.